-Ares wasn't a particularly well-loved figured in ancient Athens, but he was a popular figure in Sparta, a more militaristic city-state.
-Likewise, Aries isn't necessarily everybody's cup of tea.
+Ares wasn't a particularly well-loved figure in ancient Athens, but he was a popular figure in Sparta, a more militaristic city-state.
+Likewise, Aries aren't necessarily everybody's cup of tea.
 Their courage is matched by their short tempers, but that doesn't make them bad, just difficult for some to get along with – hence their connection to the god of war.

-Like Ares, an Aries simply isn't to everybody's taste, but for those who take the time to get to know them, they're enthusiastic and valuable friends.see more on Ares
+Like Ares, an Aries simply isn't to everybody's taste, but for those who take the time to get to know them, they're enthusiastic and valuable friends.

 In Greek myth, Demeter is the goddess of the harvest, fertility, and the cycles of birth and death.
-The fall and winter are her seasons of grieving her daughter; her heartbreak over Persephone being with Hades causes her to neglect her duties as nurturer.
+The fall and winter are her seasons of grieving her daughter; her heartbreak over Persephone's union with Hades causes her to neglect her duties as nurturer.
 Likewise, the intense devotion that Tauruses feel can turn sour and their world can go dark when they feel abandoned.

 But Demeter and Tauruses have wonderful traits, as well.
-There are few figures in Greek tradition as nurturing as Demeter, and the practicality and stability of Tauruses makes them wonderful partners and friends – just try not to leave them for somebody else for half the year.see more on Demeter
+There are few figures in Greek tradition as nurturing as Demeter, and the practicality and stability of Tauruses makes them wonderful partners and friends – just try not to leave them for somebody else for half the year.

-Geminis have a strong connection to Hermes, the Greek god of thieves, travelers, sports, and a whole host of other seemingly disparate ideas.
-It makes sense - Geminis are naturally curious, often dipping their toes into many disciplines and learning them quickly before moving on to the next subject of interest.
+Geminis have a strong connection to Hermes, the Greek god of thieves, travelers, sports, and a host of other seemingly disparate ideas.
+Similarly, Geminis are naturally curious, often dipping their toes into many disciplines and learning them quickly before moving on to the next subject of interest.
 They soak up information and share it with others, their enthusiasm and sociability earning them many friends along the way.

 Hermes was the messenger of the gods, just as Geminis are fond of diving into conversations with new people.
 They often seek new companions, always in search of what they see as their missing half – the other side of their symbol, the Twins.

 But this connection has drawbacks, too.
-Hermes has some moral ambiguity in some of his actions - he's a thief in some stories – and has a tendency toward short, flighty encounters rather than deep connections.
+Some of Hermes's actions are morally ambiguous – he's a thief in some stories – and he has a tendency toward short, flighty encounters rather than deep connections.
 Likewise, Geminis can be indecisive and afraid of commitment, and be too preoccupied with what else is out there to really settle down.
 Naturally, the sign's ruling planet is Mercury, the Roman name for the Greek god.

-But Hera, like Cancer, is not without agency.
-Just as the goddess punished those who wronged her with little remorse, Cancer can have a bit of a manipulative streak.
-Taking advantage of their loyal natures is unwise, because neither Hera nor Cancer will suffer fools.
+But Hera, like Cancers, is not without agency.
+Just as the goddess punished those who wronged her with little remorse, Cancers can have a bit of a manipulative streak.
+Taking advantage of their loyal nature is unwise, because neither Hera nor Cancers will suffer fools.
 They are kind and compassionate to those they care about, but those they care about had better care back or they'll find themselves on the wrong side of wrath.